You have turned-in this assignment. You can review the lesson and see your previous answers.

 I'll click the Northern Ireland one as well so we can show both of these layers.

-And once I've done this, I'm going to close this, and I can now see the map, and you can see where we've got the UK, you've now got some colours here.
+And once I've done this, I'm going to close this and I can now see the map.

 We haven't got it on the rest of the map because the data only applies to the UK.

-Now if I zoom into the UK, and I'm just doing that using the scroll wheel of the mouse, you can see England is now all coloured in.
+Now, if I zoom into the UK and I'm just doing that using the scroll wheel of the mouse and you can see England is now all colored in.

-And if I change this base map, I'm gonna change it to a chartered territory map, that sometimes helps the other layers show up on the map.
+And if I change this base map to, I'm gonna change it to a charter territory map that sometimes helps the other layers show up on the map.

-So if I zoom into Northern Ireland now, you can see we've got all these different colours.
+So if I zoom into Northern Ireland now, you can see we've got all these different colors.

-So if I click on the legend here at the bottom, we can see that where it's dark, these are the least deprived neighbourhoods.
+So if I click on the legend here at the bottom, we can see that where it's dark, these are the least deprived neighborhoods.

 And you can see in Northern Ireland, we can start maybe picking out general patterns.

-We've gotta be careful with general patterns because if we don't, if we ignore specific details, sometimes really important information about people's lives are lost.
+We've gotta be careful with general patterns because if we ignore specific details, sometimes really important information about people's lives are lost.

-So if I zoom into Belfast for example, which is within that east central area, you can see there's definitely a lot of areas which are actually in the most deprived neighbourhoods of Northern Ireland.
+So if I zoom into Belfast, for example, which is within that East Central area, we can see there's definitely a lot of areas which are actually in the most deprived neighborhoods of Northern Ireland.

 So to do this, I'm going to click on the English indices.